pinksy/nextmarket/README.md

 1. Upload nextmarket.js to the server
 2. Add <script src="nextmarket.js"></script> to the main page
-3. Make sure the HTML element has id="nextmarket"
+3. Make sure the HTML element where you want the market date to be displayed has id="nextmarket"